 An acceptable program must, as a minimum, address the following elements:

 - Pavement Inventory

-The following must be depicted in an appropriate form and level of detail:
+Depict the following in an appropriate format and level of detail:

 - Location of all runways, taxiways, and aprons

 - Year of construction or most recent major rehabilitation

 For compliance with the Airport Improvement Program assurances, identify pavements that have been constructed, reconstructed, or repaired with Federal financial assistance.